SunCCNY/NAIRR-SMLM/README.md

 Each dataset consists of two components:

 * A set of emitter locations (2D/3D coordinates) representing the original image of biological ultrastrucutre.
-* A data movie consisting of a sequence of data frames synthesized with the emitter locations according to the model of data movie [5-8].
+* A data movie consisting of a sequence of data frames synthesized with the emitter locations according to the universal model of data movie [5-8].

 ## Model of data movie
 The model of data movie consists of two sub-models: